Home

 Dear Bride-to-Be,

 Mazel Tov!
 I am pleased to hear that my web site is guiding you both.
-That was exactly my main goal when building my web site.
-Whether I officiate a ceremony (which is always an honor for me to bless wedding couples, Bar Mitzvah, Bat Mitzvah students, our sons and our daughters to receive their Hebrew names) or not.
+That was exactly my main goal when building it.
+Whether I officiate a ceremony or not.
 My web site is built for you both in mind.

 Enjoy the planning of your Jewish wedding ceremony and blessed under the Chuppah for your marriage.